Schr\"odinger Bridge Matching for Tree-Structured Costs and Entropic Wasserstein Barycentres: Experimental details

-In both experiments, each TreeIMF iteration for our TreeDSBM implementation took approximately 1 minute when training the edges sequentially.
-TreeDSBM converged well using 4 IMF iterations, so training took around 5 minutes (including time for simulating training samples for the next iteration).
-This is competitive with the fastest alternative method NOTWB.
-Moreover, note that if the edges were trained simultaneously, this could be sped up \textit{further} by a factor of around 5.
+In both experiments, each TreeIMF iteration for our TreeDSBM implementation took approximately 20 seconds when training the edges jointly.
+TreeDSBM converged well using 4 IMF iterations, and training took around 2 minutes 30 seconds (including time for simulating training samples for the next iteration).
+This is comparable with NOTWB, the fastest of the alternative methods.

+\paragraph{Convergence speed} We provide the values of the $\mathrm{BW}_2^2\mathrm{-UVP}$ metric as the IMF iterations progress in \Cref{tab:IMF_progression_subset}, and again we observe very fast convergence.